maanijou/project-manager/README.md

 By default, docker-compose exposes the API on port 3000.

 GET:
-* `/api/v1/health`: To get check API health and availability.
+* `/api/v1/health`: To check API health and availability.

 ### Employee